-- Expand Service Offerings and Geographic Coverage-We believe our Technical and Industrial and Field Services segments, as well as our SK Environmental Services branches, have a competitive advantage, particularly in areas where service locations are located at or near a treatment, storage and disposal facility, or "TSDF."
+- Expand Service Offerings and Geographic Coverage-We believe our Technical, Industrial and Field Services, and SK Environmental segments have a competitive advantage, particularly in areas where we maintain service locations at or near a treatment, storage and disposal facility, or "TSDF."
 By opening additional service locations in close proximity to our TSDFs, we believe that we can, with minimal capital expenditures, increase our market share within the Industrial and Field Services segment.
 We believe this will drive additional waste to our existing facilities, thereby increasing utilization and enhancing overall profitability. - Cross-Sell Across Segments-We believe the breadth of our service offerings allows us to provide additional services to existing customers.
 In particular, we believe we can provide industrial and field services to customers that traditionally have only used our technical services and technical services to customers that use our industrial services or oil and gas field services.
 At the same time, we see a variety of cross-selling opportunities between our Technical, Industrial and Field Services offerings and SK Environmental Services' 200,000 customers.
-Evidencing this strategy, we have been successfully cross selling the services of Safety-Kleen, Inc. ("Safety-Kleen"), since our acquisition of Safety-Kleen in December 2012, such as parts washers, allied products and recycling services, to legacy Clean Harbors customers.
+Evidencing this strategy, we have been successfully cross selling the services of Safety-Kleen, Inc. ("Safety-Kleen"), since our acquisition of Safety-Kleen in December 2012, such as parts washers, Allied products and recycling services, to legacy Clean

+Harbors customers.
 We believe leveraging our ability to cross-sell across all of our segments will drive additional revenue for our Company.